RamMadStuff/PythonOpenCV/README.md

-# Real-Time Driver Drowsiness Detection Using OpenCV (Lightweight & Efficient Alert System)
+# Drowsiness Detection Using OpenCV

 ## Overview
 This project is a **real-time driver drowsiness detection system** using OpenCV and Haar cascade classifiers.
 It detects faces and eyes from a webcam feed and triggers an alert when signs of drowsiness (such as closed eyes) are detected for an extended period.